Twisting asymptotically-flat spacetimes: Metric formalism

 Let us now assume that we have solved the equations $\check{G}_{ab}=0$.
 Using the fact that we work with the hatted variables, and that in NU gauge when $\partial_rZ_a=0$ we have $g^{ur}=-\hat{W}=-1-L_a\hat{X}^a=-1+L_ag^{ra}$, we can expand \eqref{Bianchi a} and \eqref{Bianchi u} and rewrite them in the form \bsub \be 0&\stackrel{\text{B}}{=}\partial_u\Big(\sqrt{-g}\,L_a\big(G_{uu}g^{uu}+G_{ub}g^{ub}\big)\Big)+\partial_r\Big(\sqrt{-g}\,\big(G_{ua}+L_aG_{uu}+L_aG_{uu}g^{ur}+L_aG_{ub}g^{rb}\big)\Big)\nn\\ &\pe+L_a\partial_c\Big(\sqrt{-g}\,\big(G_{uu}g^{uc}+G_{ub}g^{bc}\big)\Big)+\sqrt{-g}\,\big(G_{uu}g^{uc}+G_{ub}g^{bc}\big)\big(\partial_cL_a-\partial_aL_c\big), \\ 0&\stackrel{\text{B}}{=}\partial_u\Big(\sqrt{-g}\,\big(G_{uu}g^{uu}+G_{ub}g^{ub}\big)\Big)+\partial_r\Big(\sqrt{-g}\,\big(G_{uu}g^{ru}+G_{ub}g^{rb}\big)\Big)+\partial_c\Big(\sqrt{-g}\,\big(G_{uu}g^{cu}+G_{ub}g^{bc}\big)\Big)\q\nn\\ &\pe+\sqrt{-g}\,\big(G_{uu}g^{uc}+G_{ub}g^{bc}\big)\partial_uL_c. \ee \esub Computing $\eqref{Bianchi a rewritten}-L_a\eqref{Bianchi u rewritten}$ and defining $\check{G}_{ua}\coloneqq G_{ua}+L_aG_{uu}$ then leads to \be \partial_r\big(\sqrt{-g}\,\check{G}_{ua}\big)+\sqrt{-g}\,\check{G}_{ub}g^{bc}\Big(\big(L_c\partial_u+\partial_c\big)L_a-\big(L_a\partial_u+\partial_a\big)L_c\Big)\stackrel{\text{B}}{=}0. \ee Importantly, this identity implies that the subleading terms in $\check{G}_{ua}$ are all proportional to its leading order $\check{G}_{ua}|_{\O(r^{-2})}$.
 One can therefore conclude that $\check{G}_{ua}$ contains a single non-trivial equation.
 This equation turns out to encode the time evolution of the angular momentum.
 Finally, assuming that $\check{G}_{ua}=0$, we get from \eqref{Bianchi u rewritten} that \be \partial_r\big(\sqrt{-g}\,G_{uu}\big)\stackrel{\text{B}}{=}0. \ee Once again, this implies that the subleading terms in $G_{uu}$ are all proportional to its leading order $G_{uu}|_{\O(r^{-2})}$, so that $G_{uu}$ contains only the information about the time evolution of the mass.
 With this computation, the Bondi hierarchy for twisting asymptotically-flat spacetimes reaches an end, and we are guaranteed that there are no more equations to be solved.

 In summary, after the hypersurface equations $G_{\mu r}=0$ have been solved (to a sufficiently low order), there is a single equation sitting at order $r^{-2}$ in $\check{G}_{ua}$ and determining the time evolution of the angular momentum, a single equation sitting at order $r^{-2}$ in $\check{G}_{uu}$ and determining the time evolution of the mass, and an infinite amount of evolution equations for the tensors $E^n_{ab}$ in \eqref{gamma expansion} contained in $\check{G}^\tf_{ab}$.
 This Bondi hierarchy is essentially the same as the in absence of twist, but with the modifications $G\to\check{G}$ in order to account for the twist.
+We note that this Bondi hierarchy in the presence of twist would also hold in the same form if we included a polyhomogeneous expansion with $\log(r)$ terms.
+The only difference would appear in the exact way in which the various equations are solved, and the orders of the various expansions, but the organisation of the equations would remain unchanged.
+The reason for this is that the construction of the Bondi hierarchy presented above does not depend on what type of radial expansion is chosen for the metric.
+It only uses the Bianchi identities and the information about which metric components are non-vanishing.